 - 1. With the oversight of the LCSW, the DD Mobile Crisis Team determines and documents the existing level of crisis that requires the initiation of Intensive Crisis Supports. - a.
 The criteria to receive Intensive In-Home Supports include: - i.
 The DD Mobile Crisis Team is not able to mitigate the crisis in a reasonable amount of time OR - ii.
 The crisis was resolved but environmental variables and/or the individual's lack of adaptive behavioral responses make another crisis imminent AND - iii.
 The caregiver or DD service provider is not capable of providing necessary intervention and protection for the individual or others living with the individual AND - iv.
 The Intensive Crisis Supports will enable the individual to avoid institutional placement (such as a placement in a behavioral health hospital, nursing home, jail or correctional facility). - b.
 The criteria to receive Intensive Out-Of-Home Supports include: - i.
 All of the intensive in-home supports criteria AND - ii.
 The safety of others living in the home with the individual or others living in the community cannot be maintained through the use of Intensive In-Home Supports with written justification based on clinical observation and/or assessment OR - iii.
-Extensive environmental modifications are needed as a result of the crisis and the individual cannot safely reside in the home with Intensive In-Home Supports while modifications are completed.
+Extensive physical environmental modifications are needed as a result of the crisis and the individual cannot safely reside in the home with Intensive In-Home Supports while modifications are completed.

-- 2. When behavioral interventions are necessary, Crisis Response personnel follow applicable Best Practice Standards for Behavioral Support Services.
+- 2. When behavioral interventions are necessary, Crisis Response personnel follow applicable Best Practice Standards for Behavioral Support Services and the Community Service Standards for Developmental Disabilities Providers found in the Georgia Department of Behavioral Health and Developmental Disabilities Provider Manual for Community Developmental Disabilities Providers as applicable to crisis supports services.
 For adults, The Guidelines for Supporting Adults with Challenging Behavior in Community Settings provides additional information to consider when conducting behavioral assessments (The standards and guidelines are found at www.dbhdd.ga.gov Provider Information: Provider Toolkit). - 3.
 The Crisis Response System provider must maintain and develop protocols that describe processes for the provision of both In-Home and Out-of-Home Intensive Crisis Supports.
 The description must include the following processes at a minimum: - a.
 Accessing Intensive Crisis Supports; - b.
 Types of Intensive Crisis Supports it plans to provide; - c.
 Procedures for utilizing Intensive Crisis Supports both in and out of the individual's home. - 4.
 When the individual meets the following criteria, he/she must be discharged from Intensive Crisis Support Services and the Crisis Response System service provider will complete a written discharge plan indicating at a minimum that: - a.
 The crisis has been resolved, and a plan has been developed that prevents future crises or allows current caregivers or staff to maintain safety should future crises arise AND - b.
 Family and/or provider have been trained and can implement all components of the plan AND - c.
 The individual has met the discharge criteria and the plan of discharge was developed with and reviewed with family, care-giver, and/or DD service provider OR - d.
 The individual exhibits medical conditions requiring more intensive medical care that cannot be provided through Intensive Crisis Supports.

-E. Intensive In-Home Support Requirements
+F. Intensive In-Home Support Requirements